JiangHu Edo – an exquisite 10-course Japanese fine dining experience in George Town

 For our main course, we had a selection of three choices – A1 Wagyu beef, duck confit or Iberico pork.
 I opted for the beef.
 The generous serving consisted of two slim tender cuts, complimented well with JiangHu Edo's signature sauce.
 On the side were some poached green asparagus.

 We had the option to upgrade the main course to an A5 Wagyu beef, a top of its class grade.
 It would have been a well-marbled steak that would cut like butter.
 Although tempted, we declined.
-This was already a 10-couse affair with plenty to eat.
-I would returned when maybe opting for less courses, I would go for the priced cut.
+This was already a 10-course affair with plenty to eat.
+I would return when maybe opting for fewer courses, I would go for the priced cut.

 My good friend Dorothy Wang had the duck confit.
 For this classic French preparation, duck legs are usually cured with herbs and spices overnight before being submerged in duck fat, then gently cooked until silky and tender in low heat.
 It takes skill, patience and a long cooking process to prepare a good duck confit.
 The best duck confit I had was in Paris.
 The golden skin was crispy and the flavourful meat was so tender, it fell off the bone with hardly any resistance.
 Such a strong impression remained with me and is quite difficult to match.